-With the occasional dog at-large, the animal protection officers will respond to most animal violations.
-However, we are responsible for chicken permit verifications and inspections.
-We are also dispatched on bear-trash calls on a regular basis in the spring and fall seasons and work hand-in-hand with the property owners on proper storage of trash containers.
+La Plata County Humane Society Animal Protection officers respond to most animal violations, however, Code Enforcement officers are responsible for chicken permit verification and inspections.
+Code Enforcement performs bear-trash calls on a regular basis in the spring and fall seasons and work hand-in-hand with the property owners on proper storage of trash containers.

-Code enforcement officers are part of the process for businesses to obtain a license in the City of Durango.
-We inspect the business for safety and security prior to approving the license.
-If a business is in operation without a license, we will issue a Notice of Violation or a Cease and Desist order and require them to obtain a license.
+Code Enforcement Officers inspect businesses for safety and security prior to approving a City Business License.
+If a business is in operation without a license, a Notice of Violation or a Cease and Desist order will be issued and they will be required to obtain a license.

 Garbage / Refuse